sgmunn/MonoKit/README.md

 - A port of ViewDeck (https://github.com/Inferis/ViewDeck).
 This is complete and functional.
 There is a sample in the samples folder that shows how to use this.
 Also the original ViewDeck project has some good documentation as well.

-- A Panorama View, just started and about to be reworked to support contained View Controllers and an animation to navigate to another controller.
+- A Panorama View.

+- A port of AwesomeMenu (https://github.com/levey/AwesomeMenu).

 I look forward to any comments you might have.